Openhab-Nodes/website/content/en/developer/addons.md

 Publishing is done via a command line utility.

 1. Create an [account](/login) here on the website.
 Each Addon entry must be associated with an account.
-2. Create an account on https://hub.docker.com/.
-Your addon containers will be uploaded to the hub.
 2. If you haven't installed Rust yet, you need at least [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 3. Install the tool with `cargo install ohx-publish`.
 4. If your addon is hosted in a git repository and you are executing the tool in a repository directory, make sure that the workspace is clean and everything is commited.